dragonflyinmypool/Tweet2Poem/README.md

 # Tweet2Poem

-A twitter bot that turns tweets to poems for users.
+A bot that turns tweets to poems for users.

 This is how it works:
 1. User mentions my account @tweet2poem in their tweet.